felipearosr/RAG-LlamaIndex/3.Memory Limited/README.md

    pip install -r requirements.txt
    ```

-3. Load your documents into the vector store by placing them in the 'data' folder and running the 'ingest.py' program.
+3. Load your documents into the vector store by:
+    - Create a folder named 'data'.
+    - Place your documents inside the 'data' folder.
+    - Execute the 'ingest.py' script to initiate the loading process.

 ## Usage